 Yoga has also been studied as a potential treatment.
-A review of 2 randomized trials involving 50 people found mixed results, though.
+A review of 2 randomized trials involving 50 people found mixed results.

 One trial comparing real yoga to sham yoga or no treatment found that real yoga did reduce the frequency and duration of seizures.
 But, another trial did not support the use of yoga.
-The researchers emphasized the need for more studies.
+The researchers all emphasized the need for more studies.83, 85

 Herbs and Supplements to Avoid in Epilepsy